ZJONSSON/node-etl/README.md

 <a name="tostream" href="#tostream">#</a> etl.<b>toStream</b>(<i>data</i>)

 A helper function that returns a stream that is initialized by writing every element of the supplied data (if array) before being ended.
 This allows for an easy transition from a known set of elements to a flowing stream with concurrency control.
+The input `data` can also be supplied as a promise or a function and the resulting values will be piped to the returned stream.

 <a name="file" href="#file">#</a> etl.<b>file</b>(<i>data</i> [,<i>options</i>])